Keyboard

 • Major and harmonic minor scales, four octaves (audition only)

-• Sonata-allegro movement by Haydn, Mozart (excluding K. 545), Beethoven (excluding Op.
-49), or similar work from the classical period (pre-screening & audition)
+• An allegro movement from a sonata by Haydn, Mozart (excluding K. 545), Beethoven (excluding Op.
+49), or a similar work from the classical period (prescreening and audition)

 • A major work by a 20th or 21st century composer (audition only)